 Permission to Study at Another College

-NOTE: The senior residency requirement states that a student must earn 30 of his/her last 36 credits toward a bachelor’s degree in courses for which he/she is registered at SUNY Plattsburgh.
-Exceptions: a) students in programs that require final course work to be completed off campus (e.g., medical technology, engineering 3+2 programs), pre-pharmacy 3 + 4 programs; b) students completing final course work in SUNY-sponsored study abroad programs (sponsored by a university center or four-year liberal arts college); and c) students enrolled in Nursing (R.N. - B.S.
-Online Program Option).
+NOTE: The senior residency requirement states that a student must earn 30 of the last 36 credits toward a bachelor’s degree in courses at SUNY Plattsburgh.
+Exceptions: a) students in programs that require final course work to be completed off campus (e.g., medical technology, engineering 3+2 programs, pre-pharmacy 3 + 4 programs); b) students completing final course work in SUNY-sponsored study abroad programs (sponsored by a university center or four-year liberal arts college); and c) students enrolled in upper division nursing (RN to BS).
 In addition, the upper-division credit hour requirement states that a minimum of 45 credit hours of upper-division courses, designated by Plattsburgh as 300 or 400 level courses, or its equivalent, are required for graduation.
 Of these upper-division credits, 21 credits must be earned at SUNY Plattsburgh; not more than 21 transfer credits may be used to fulfill this requirement.

 Practicum and Internships